primer/contribute/content/writing-design-docs.md

 Avoid using phrases or referencing examples that are only familiar internally at GitHub.
 Assume readers are either members of the public or new to GitHub.

 ### Production quality
 Code examples should promote what we'd like to see used in production.
 People copy and paste code examples as a starting point for building interfaces, and/or reference the guidelines for examples of correct implementation.
-While examples might be simpler than what we'd use in production, the code should promote best practice and follow our principles and accessibility standards.
+While examples might be simpler than what we'd use in production, the code should promote best practices and follow our principles and accessibility standards.

 ## Audience
 Primer documentation is primarily aimed at GitHub designers and engineers at various levels of experience, but folks in other areas will also benefit from and use the guidelines.